-On hot afternoons, cool down in the basin of Ravana Waterfall, located 15 mins away from Ella.
-It might be full of locals on weekends, but on weekdays you can swim and shower in this waterfall with fewer tourists.
+On hot afternoons, cool down in the basin of Ravana Waterfall, located 15 minutes away from Ella.
+It might be full of locals on weekends, but on weekdays, you can swim and shower in this waterfall with fewer tourists.

 #6 Learn how tea is made at Halpewatte Tea Factory

 After China, India and Kenya, Sri Lanka is the 4th largest tea producer in the world.
 A vacation isn’t complete without a tour of its many tea plantations.